Rent safe and private dog parks hosted by locals

 What to do about your dog’s butt scooting

 If your dog is scooting their butt on the ground, it's important to take them to your trusted vet to determine the underlying cause.
-Treatment may include expressing the anal glands, medication for allergies or parasites, or surgery for more severe conditions.
+Treatment may include expressing their anal glands, prescribing medication for allergies or parasites, or exploring surgery for more severe conditions.

 Eating poop: What causes coprophagia in dogs?

 The technical terms for eating poop are “coprophagia” or “coprophagy”.
-It’s not always a cause for concern — some level of this behavior is natural in our pets and can usually be easily managed — but it can also be a sign of a larger underlying problem.
+Gross as it is, this behavior is not always a cause for concern.
+Some level of feces fascination is natural in our pets and can usually be easily managed!
+But poop eating can also be a sign of a larger underlying problem.

 dog sniffing the ground